Classical theism: Theological critiques

 Alfred North Whitehead was one of the founders of process theology, which contrasts with classical theology.

 Process theology, influenced by the philosophy of Alfred North Whitehead, rejects the classical theistic view of God as immutable and impassible.
 Instead, it posits a God who is in dynamic relationship with the world, changing and growing in response to the actions of creatures.
 Process theologians argue that this model is more consistent with the biblical portrayal of a God who interacts with creation in a meaningful way.

 Open theism challenges the classical view of God's omniscience, particularly in relation to future events.
 Open theists argue that God knows all possibilities but does not have exhaustive knowledge of future free actions, which preserves human freedom and the genuine openness of the future.
 This view suggests that God can change his plans based on human actions, thus maintaining a dynamic relationship with creation.
 Critics of classical theism argue that open theism offers a more coherent and relational understanding of God, aligning more closely with the scriptural accounts of divine interaction.

 Modern challenges

 In modern philosophy and theology, classical theism has faced further challenges, particularly from those who argue that its attributes are incompatible with contemporary understandings of personhood and agency.
 Some modern philosophers contend that the attributes of divine simplicity and immutability make it difficult to conceive of God as a personal being who can engage in meaningful relationships with human beings.
 These critiques often emphasize the need for a more relational and dynamic conception of God, one that can better accommodate the complexities of modern existential and moral concerns.

 Scholars

-Classical theism has been represented by Plato and Aristotle in Ancient Greek philosophy; by Irenaeus and Clement of Alexandria in Christianity; by al-Kindi and al-Farabi in Islam; by Philo and Maimonides in Judaism.
+Classical theism has been represented by various thinkers in various belief systems.
+Amomg the most influential of these are Plato and Aristotle in Ancient Greek philosophy; Irenaeus and Clement of Alexandria in Christianity; al-Kindi and al-Farabi in Islam; and Philo and Maimonides in Judaism.